 COVID-19 Litigation Fund Case Studies

-The COVID-19 Litigation Fund is not currently accepting new applications.
+The COVID-19 Litigation Fund was open for applications in the second half of 2020.
+It is not currently accepting new applications.
 See more information here.

 Civil Liberties Union for Europe, working with 12 member organisations and Access Now